ab6723/aly6040_V02/README.md

 ##### Methods and Business Questions

-Specifically, our team (Abby Bridgers and Justin Ehringhaus) is interested in views on religion, immigration, ethics, governmental organizations, and how values on these topics differ across the globe.
+Our team is interested in exploring values on religion, immigration, ethics, and governmental-related topics.
 We analyze particular subsets of the dataset using exploratory and predictive techniques suited to the size, scope, and types of data under consideration.
 For example, we chose to incorporate geospatial visualization techniques as our dataset relates to the world, and we chose to orient our predictive modeling around decision trees because of our restriction to ordinal (Likert) data.
-Our analyses are inspired by the four business questions listed below:
+Our analyses are inspired by the four business questions listed
+below:

 -   \#1: Predicting whether or not an individual is an immigrant
 -   \#2: Predicting whether an individual views teaching tolerance as important based on their beliefs regarding immigration
 -   \#3: Predicting the religious denomination of an individual
 -   \#4: Predicting an individual’s confidence in elections

-##### Missing data?
-Duplicates?
-Cleanliness?
-Outliers?

-While there was missing data found in our dataset, we elected to refrain from cleaning the data because doing so may unintentionally falsify the results of the WVS survey.
-In a typical data cleaning process, outliers are removed to concentrate on the central tendency of the data.
-Missing data is removed and/or standardized for numerical analysis.
-Since our data is ordinal, and we are interested in including and analyzing the data holistically, we did not feel that it would be appropriate to “clean” the data beyond changing column names, selecting attributes of interest, and ensuring that there was not a prohibitory amount of NA values found in our subsets of interest.

 ------------------------------------------------------------------------